cocos/cocos-docs/en/asset-manager/downloader-parser.md

   cc.assetManager.downloader.maxRequestsPerFrame = 6;
   ```

-**Note**: On native platforms, resources are downloaded via the `jsbDownloader` object, which is an instance of the `jsb.Downloader`.
-The `jsb.Downloader` class also has a limit on the number of concurrent download task, and timeout.
-The default concurrency setting of `jsbDownloader` is 32 and the default timeout is 30 seconds.
+**Note**: On the native platform, the downloader has an instance of type `jsb.Downloader` for downloading files from the server.
+The `jsb.Downloader` class is similar to `XMLHttpRequest` on the web. and it has a limit on the number of concurrent download task, and timeout.
+The default concurrency setting of this instance is 32 and the default timeout is 30 seconds.
 You can customize main.js if you want to change the settings. as follows.

 ```js
 // In main.js